vishaltak/gitlab-development-kit/doc/howto/geo.md

 ## Copy database encryption key

-The primary and the secondary nodes will be using the same secret key to encrypt attributes in the database.
+The primary and the secondary nodes use the same secret key to encrypt attributes in the database.
 To copy the secret from your primary to your secondary:

 1. Open `gdk/gitlab/config/secrets.yml` with your editor of choice